-Our aim is to provide a home that offers a safe, comfortable environment with support and stimulation to help service users maximise their potential physical, intellectual, emotional and social capacity.
-Service users have the right to live as normal a life as possible and to have the respect of those who support them.
+Our aim is to provide a home that offers a safe, comfortable environment with support and stimulation to help individuals maximise their potential physical, intellectual, emotional and social capacity.
+The people we support have the right to live as normal a life as possible and to have the respect of those who support them.

-The friendly and homely atmosphere we have created at Forest Lodge ensures that service users are able to continue their lifestyle with personal privacy and dignity.
-In the peace and tranquillity of our lovely home and gardens, services users are supported by a high standard of care provision.
+The friendly and homely atmosphere we have created at Forest Lodge ensures that people are able to continue their lifestyle with personal privacy and dignity.
+In the peace and tranquillity of our lovely home and gardens, individuals are supported by a high standard of care provision.

 - Experienced staff team